Vice Presidential Candidate

-In my opinion, our Association’s most critical challenge is to be seen to be always acting in the public interest.
+In my opinion, our Association’s most critical challenge is to be viewed as always acting in the public interest.
 At a time when governments are taking action when professions are perceived to be putting their own interests first, keeping professional regulation within the control of the members must be our first priority.

 What are the key issues facing the engineering and/or geoscience professions?

-BC’s engineers and geoscientists are a talented, well-qualified group of professions that serve the public well.
+BC’s engineers and geoscientists are a talented, well-qualified group of professionals that serve the public well.
 We are fortunate to enjoy the privilege of self-regulation.
-Key issues we face are:
+Key current issues our professions face are: